Uruguay to become sixth South American Super Tucano user

 Embraer says that the Super Tucano can serve in roles such as close air support, air patrol, special operations, air interdiction, forward air control, and others.

-“We are honoured by the decision of the Uruguayan air force, another South American nation to choose the A-29 Super Tucano, an aircraft that is a reference in its segment in the international market,” says Bosco da Costa, chief executive of Embraer Defense & Security.
+“We are honoured by the decision of the Uruguayan air force, another South American nation to choose the A-29 Super Tucano, an aircraft that is a reference in its segment in the international market,” says Bosco da Costa Junior, chief executive of Embraer Defense & Security.

 “With this acquisition, Uruguay will have differentiated capabilities that will greatly contribute to the surveillance of its borders and increase [the air force’s] operational readiness.”